We work with more than 300 partners to bring you better travel deals

 Saturday is currently, on average, the cheapest day to fly to Ponta Delgada.
 Flying on Sunday will result in higher flight prices.

-To get the best value, try booking a flight at midday when visiting Ponta Delgada.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Ponta Delgada.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 Ponta Delgada on Sao Miguel is the largest city on what happens to be the largest island in the Azores.
 San Miguel is known as the “green island” due to its lush landscape, which means there are plenty of opportunities to enjoy the great outdoors when visiting Ponta Delgada.
 The city itself has lots of charm and character and makes an ideal place to spend a few days exploring.
 A plethora of cafes, bars, and restaurants await the hungry traveller, and there is no shortage of places to stay.
 Beautiful architecture, interesting shops for souvenir hunting, churches, cobblestone streets, and beaches within 2 to 3 miles (3-4 km) from the city give visitors a wide variety of things to see and do.